 Pilates was created by Joseph Hubertus Pilates 1880-1967

-All movements are impact free, and can be done at any age or level of fitness.
-However, if you have any injuries, are pregnant, or suffering from un-diagnosed back or muscular-skeletal disorders, please seek medical clearance prior to commencing Pilates Classes.
+All movements are impact-free and can be done at any age or level of fitness.
+However, if you have any injuries, are pregnant, or suffer from un-diagnosed back or muscular-skeletal disorders, please seek medical clearance before commencing Pilates Classes.

-The term ‘Pilates’ refers to modern variations or exercises developed by Joseph Hubertus Pilates.
+‘Pilates’ refers to modern variations or exercises developed by Joseph Hubertus Pilates.
 He was born in Dusseldorf in 1880.
-He was a frail and sickly child who suffered from rickets, asthma and rheumatic fever.
-He was determined to overcome this fragility, and created a series of floor exercises in the early 1890’s.
-He later created special resistance machines.
+He was a frail, sickly child who suffered from rickets, asthma, and rheumatic fever.
+He was determined to overcome this fragility and created a series of floor exercises in the early 1890s.
+He later made special resistance machines.
 (Reformer Beds).
-Having proven their worth on his own body, he then began to teach these techniques to others.
-He was training detectives at Scotland Yard when the First World War broke out, and because of his nationality he was interned in Lancashire, and then the Isle of Man.
+Having proven their worth on his body, he began teaching these techniques to others.
+He was training detectives at Scotland Yard when the First World War broke out, and because of his nationality, he was interned in Lancashire and then the Isle of Man.

-Joseph Pilates with time on his hands he helped out in the camp infirmary and further developed his techniques training his fellow internees with amazing success.
-Many of them were war veterans who had been horrendously wounded and these injuries had, in some cases, resulted in amputations.
+With time on his hands, Joseph Pilates helped out in the camp infirmary and further developed his techniques to train fellow internees with fantastic success.
+Many of them were war veterans who had been horrendously wounded, and these injuries had sometimes resulted in amputations.

 Much of his knowledge in rehabilitation comes from this period.
-At the end of the war he returned to Germany where he taught self-defence to the Hamburg police and the Germany army.
+At the war’s end, he returned to Germany, where he taught self-defence to the Hamburg police and the German army.
 In 1926, he decided to emigrate to the United States of America.
-On the boat he met his future wife Clara, they shared the same views of fitness, they decide to set up a studio in New York.
-This attracted top Ballet Dancers, (Many sent from George Balanchine & Martha Graham), actors, gymnasts & athletes, all anxious to learn from Pilates.
+On the boat, he met his future wife, Clara.
+They shared the same views of fitness and decided to set up a studio in New York.
+This attracted top Ballet Dancers (Many sent from George Balanchine & Martha Graham), actors, gymnasts & athletes, all anxious to learn from Pilates.

-After his death in 1967, various students continued his teachings, developing their own versions.
-There are literally hundreds of styles today, but ALL styles are based around the same principles and methods used by Joseph Pilates.
+After he died in 1967, various students continued his teachings, developing their versions.
+There are hundreds of styles today, but ALL styles are based on the same principles and methods used by Joseph Pilates.

-Pilates classes are aimed at improving the body’s alignment and efficiency through focusing on 5 principles:
+Pilates classes are aimed at improving the body’s alignment and efficiency through focusing on five principles:

 - Breathe Control